vsilva472/jquery-timeline/README.md

 ```

 ### Animations
-jQuery Timeline applies the css class `.timeline-item` to each item of the timline.
-This open the opportunity of to do some animations on these items with jquery and/;or CSS.
+jQuery Timeline applies the css class `.timeline-item` to each item of the timeline.
+This open the opportunity of to do some animations on these items with jquery and/or CSS.

 ```html
 <style type="text/css">